Getting Started Guide

 If you do not think you will have the time to complete the application in one sitting, you can always save your application at the end of a section and come back later to complete it.
 Please review the Important Dates and Deadlines section so you know when you need to act.

 Before you apply for coverage, did you know you can preview plans available in your area?
-To get started,
+To get started, go to the Get an Estimate tool.

 Remember, because this is anonymous, none of your information will be saved.